GLA Quick Subscribe

 Chuck Sambuchino is an editor and published author who runs the Guide to Literary Agents Blog, one of the biggest blogs in publishing.
 His site has instruction and information on literary agents, literary agencies, query letters, submissions, publishing, author platform, book marketing, and more.

-GIVEAWAY: Steve is excited to give away a free copy of his novel to a random commenter.
+GIVEAWAY: Ty is excited to give away a free copy of his novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
-(UPDATE: DanielR won.)
+(UPDATE: Lisa won.)
 Read more

 The idea’s the thing.
 If you build your story around a unique and compelling idea, your odds of selling it increase dramatically.
 Often, a perfectly good project will go unsold because the premise on which it is based is too predictable, commonplace, or over-published.
 Whether you’re writing a novel or a short story, a screenplay or a memoir, you need to find a way to set your story apart from the competition — and the competition is tougher than ever in today’s marketplace.

 But in this one-of-a-kind boot camp — “The High Concept Novel: How to Create a Premise that Sells Boot Camp” (starting April 11) — you will learn the ins and outs of high-concept, as literary agent, author, and content strategist Paula Munier reveals how you can transform your story idea from “same old same old” to “high-concept hit.”
 Read more

 Taylor is seeking: “I am drawn to novels with a compelling voice and grounded, relatable characters that pull me into their world from the start.
 My favorite books have strong emotional elements that stay with me long after I finish reading.
 My current interests include young adult fiction, historical fiction, and historical romance.
 I do not represent screenplays.”
 Read more